@PlaneThought41

-Here is another 1/48th scale "Gem" kit by Tamiya.
-Not without its faults, but typically a great build at a reasonable price.
-What you get is a great looking Mustang inside and out, with dropped flaps (if you choose) and fine surface detail.
+Here is another "Gem of a kit" by Tamiya - Their 1/48th Tamiya P-51D Mustang.
+Not without its (minor) faults, but typically a great build at a reasonable price.
+What you get in box is a great looking Mustang inside and out, with dropped flaps (if you choose) and fine surface details.

 Notable Kit Features: